chiefchewie/thu-acg-f2024-path-tracer/README.md

 ## set up:
 1. install `rust` and make sure you have `cargo` working too
-2. in the root directory, do `cargo run` (debug build) or `cargo run -r` (release build)
+2. in the root directory, do `cargo run` (debug build) or `cargo run -r` (release build) or you can run the executable directly

+command line arguments
+`-q` flag enable this for higher quality rendering. right now, high quality is FHD at 4000 samples per pixel, and low quality is 800 pixels wide at 100 samples per pixel.

+`-s <scene>` pick the scene you would like to see. defaults to 1, which is the bouncing balls.

 ## demos:
 1. f bouncing balls demonstraing motion blur, textures. please edit main.rs to `x=1` and run. in the definition of `balls_scene`, can change the samples per pixel to 1000 to match demo